Grief Therapists in Sarnia, ON

 Registered Psychotherapist & Registered Art Therapist at Wellness Grove Therapy

-Sarnia, Ontario(Virtual Only)
+Sarnia, ON(Virtual Only)

 I work with people who are: looking for deeper meaning in their lives; trying to reconcile with death anxiety; experiencing body image concerns including self-esteem, low confidence and body dysmorphia, and; living with women’s health issues including endometriosis, menopause, PMDD, PCOS and fertility concerns.